redmod-team/profit/doc/run_system.rst

 Each component was implemented using classes in *Python* with each variant being a subclass of the respective abstract base class  [1]_.
-The *Worker* is an exception to this, as the default *Worker* is the base class and a custom implementation would subclass it and overwrite only specific methods.
 The two parts of the *Interface* are represented by two separate class hierarchies, which work in parallel using the same identifiers.

 To facilitate adding new variants and to allow the user to provide a custom variant of a component, a class-decorator was provided for each component which registers the new variant so that it can be called using its identifier.
+Alternatively the label of the new variant can also be configured directly using an argument at the class definition.
 To select a specific variant of a component, it’s identifier has to be selected in the configuration as the respective component’s *class* (see for example listing 2).
 For the most commonly customized components *Preprocessor*, *Postprocessor* and